pimterry/loglevel/CONTRIBUTING.md

 1. Ensure you have Node.js v14 or later (some tests can run on earlier versions, but the full suite requires this version).
 2. Fork loglevel.
 3. Clone your fork locally.
-4. Create a branch from `master` for your change.
+4. Create a branch from `main` for your change.
 5. Write some tests in `test/` for your change, as relevant.
 6. Make your code changes in `lib/loglevel.js`.
 7. Check your code all passes (run `npm test`).
 If you have issues and need to debug the tests, see the details on ["running tests"](#running-tests) below.
 8. Commit your changes.
-9. Open a pull request back to `master` in loglevel.
+9. Open a pull request back to `main` in loglevel.

 Running Tests
 -------------